gummideepak/arbitrage-scan/README.md

 ## FAQ
 **Question:** Are there any sub-optimal choices( or short cuts taken due to limited time ) in your implementation?

+**Answer:**
+1. I think the UI is a little unfinished.
-**Answer:** To create the exhange object I went ahed and created them manually in the ExchangeService.java.
+2. To create the exhange object I went ahed and created them manually in the ExchangeService.java.
 Ideally we should be using dependency injection or use a Factory Pattern to create the objects.
 I was in the middle of doing it but didnt have enough time to integrate it.
 I will focus to setup a live demo in the remaing time.
 ##
 **Question:** Is any part of it over-designed?